lucasjungdeveloper/lucasjungdeveloper/README.md

 # Hi there, I'm Lucas 👋
 ## I'm a College Student, Front-End Developer, and Knowledge Thirsty Person!!

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning TRPc and NextJS.
-- 👯 I’m looking to grow by working with other web developers
+- 👯 I'm looking to grow by learning from other more experienced web developers.
-- 📆 2022 Goals: Have a deeper understanding of the programming fundamentals
+- 📆 2023 Goals: Have a great portifolio displaying my knowledge.
-- ⚡ Fun fact: I love meeting new people and getting to know their life stories
+- ⚡ Fun fact: I usually don't talk much, except when it's about tech or gaming.
 -
 ### Languages and Tools: